Mark Zuckerberg Sells 52,700 Shares of Facebook, Inc. (NASDAQ:FB) Stock

 - On Friday, April 23rd, Mark Zuckerberg sold 68,000 shares of Facebook stock.
 The shares were sold at an average price of $300.03, for a total value of $20,402,040.00.

-A number of brokerages have recently weighed in on FB.
-Deutsche Bank Aktiengesellschaft raised their price target on Facebook from $385.00 to $425.00 and gave the company a “buy” rating in a research report on Thursday, April 29th.
-Loop Capital raised their price target on Facebook from $330.00 to $370.00 and gave the company a “buy” rating in a research report on Tuesday, February 16th.
-Evercore ISI raised their price target on Facebook from $370.00 to $400.00 and gave the company an “outperform” rating in a research report on Wednesday, May 5th.
-Credit Suisse Group lifted their price objective on Facebook from $330.00 to $371.00 and gave the stock an “outperform” rating in a research report on Monday, May 3rd.
-Finally, JMP Securities lifted their price objective on Facebook from $355.00 to $395.00 and gave the stock a “market outperform” rating in a research report on Wednesday, May 5th.
-One analyst has rated the stock with a sell rating, eight have issued a hold rating, thirty-four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and a consensus price target of $366.87.
+FB has been the subject of several recent analyst reports.
+Raymond James raised their price target on Facebook from $360.00 to $415.00 and gave the company a “strong-buy” rating in a report on Wednesday, May 5th.
+Piper Sandler raised their price target on Facebook from $285.00 to $335.00 and gave the company a “neutral” rating in a report on Thursday, April 29th.
+BMO Capital Markets raised their price target on Facebook from $375.00 to $420.00 and gave the company an “outperform” rating in a report on Thursday, April 29th.
+Deutsche Bank Aktiengesellschaft raised their price target on Facebook from $385.00 to $425.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
+Finally, Oppenheimer raised their price target on Facebook from $350.00 to $375.00 and gave the company an “outperform” rating in a report on Thursday, April 29th.
+One analyst has rated the stock with a sell rating, eight have given a hold rating, thirty-four have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $366.87.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Halbert Hargrove Global Advisors LLC increased its holdings in shares of Facebook by 10.3% in the 4th quarter.
-Halbert Hargrove Global Advisors LLC now owns 6,388 shares of the social networking company’s stock valued at $1,745,000 after acquiring an additional 595 shares during the last quarter.
-Youngs Advisory Group Inc. increased its holdings in shares of Facebook by 8.3% in the 4th quarter.
-Youngs Advisory Group Inc. now owns 1,123 shares of the social networking company’s stock valued at $307,000 after acquiring an additional 86 shares during the last quarter.
-Proem Advisors LLC bought a new stake in shares of Facebook in the 4th quarter valued at approximately $9,287,000.
-Signaturefd LLC increased its holdings in shares of Facebook by 10.7% in the 1st quarter.
-Signaturefd LLC now owns 34,379 shares of the social networking company’s stock valued at $10,126,000 after acquiring an additional 3,322 shares during the last quarter.
-Finally, Venture Visionary Partners LLC increased its holdings in shares of Facebook by 22.8% in the 1st quarter.
-Venture Visionary Partners LLC now owns 28,951 shares of the social networking company’s stock valued at $8,526,000 after acquiring an additional 5,375 shares during the last quarter.
-Institutional investors and hedge funds own 64.95% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of FB.
+Flagship Private Wealth LLC acquired a new position in shares of Facebook during the fourth quarter worth about $25,000.
+RBA Wealth Management LLC acquired a new position in shares of Facebook during the first quarter worth about $25,000.
+DB Wealth Management Group LLC acquired a new position in shares of Facebook during the fourth quarter worth about $27,000.
+Klaas Financial Asset Advisors LLC acquired a new position in shares of Facebook during the fourth quarter worth about $27,000.
+Finally, Litman Gregory Asset Management LLC acquired a new position in shares of Facebook during the fourth quarter worth about $27,000.
+64.95% of the stock is owned by hedge funds and other institutional investors.

 About Facebook